rdelliga/L3ResZJetPb24/README.md

 At the moment direct balance method with tag-and-probing a dijet system is used.

-To fill histograms for L2residuals.
+1. To fill histograms for L2residuals:

+- Code is in difectory L2Residual.

 -> call this code separarely for different datasets. you need cmsenv to be able to call functions to apply jec (and jer sf). shouldn't really matter which cmssw you use.
+-> in settings.h you can manually set which JEC files to use.
+The JEC (and JER SF) files are always read from the path set up in here.

 -> First: root -l compile.C
 ->